jadewowgreen/jadewowgreen/README.md

 # Hi there 👋

-I'm **Jade (玉) Zhao** — a full-stack developer and UX designer passionate about creating accessible, human-centered digital experiences.
-Currently studying Informatics at Indiana University Bloomington (Class of 2027), focusing on Human-Computer Interaction.
-Hudson & Holland Scholar and Dean's List recipient.
+I'm **Jade (玉) Zhao** — full-stack developer, UX designer, and aspiring duck farm owner 🦆🍵

+Currently studying **Informatics** at Indiana University Bloomington (Class of 2027) with a focus on Human-Computer Interaction and Web Development. **Hudson & Holland Scholar** (full-ride merit) and Dean's List recipient.
+I build accessible, human-centered digital experiences and love turning user needs into clean code.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-A8C686?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jadewowgreen)
 [![Portfolio](https://img.shields.io/badge/Portfolio-7A9B5A?style=for-the-badge&logo=github&logoColor=white)](https://jadewowgreen.github.io)
 [![Email](https://img.shields.io/badge/Email-C5D86D?style=for-the-badge&logo=gmail&logoColor=white)](mailto:jadewowgreen@outlook.com)

-🫖 *Matcha enthusiast • Piano player • Chess nerd • Dreaming of a duck farm* 🫖
+## A little about me

+- 🦆 Dreaming of a peaceful duck farm with unlimited matcha
+- 🎹 Piano player & classical music lover
+- 📚 Classic literature enthusiast (Pride & Prejudice forever)
+- 🪴 Jade plant parent (they're thriving)
+- ♟️ Chess nerd
+- 🌸 Flower arranging & matcha tea rituals
+- 📍 Based in Indianapolis, IN

 ## Experience

 **UX Design Intern** @ Stealth Startup (Jun 2024 – Dec 2025)

+- Got to do user research and usability testing with 50+ participants
+- Worked with the team on some feature ideas that really helped boost engagement
-User research and usability testing with 50+ participants.
-Designed user flows and high-fidelity prototypes in Figma for mobile and web.
+- Built user flows and high-fidelity prototypes in Figma for mobile and web

 **Digital Marketing Manager** @ Benyue (Jan 2024 – May 2024)

-Redesigned digital ordering system through user interviews and journey mapping.
-Created marketing-aligned design system in Figma.
+- Helped improve the ordering system through user interviews and journey mapping
+- Made checkout smoother and saw some nice improvements on mobile
+- Created a design system in Figma that everyone could use easily

 **Full Stack Developer** @ New Pal Coffee Shop (May 2023 – Dec 2023)

-Built responsive e-commerce platform with React and Node.js.
-Integrated Square payment API and automated manual processes.
+- Built a responsive e-commerce platform with React and Node.js
+- Processed lots of orders and integrated Square payment API
+- Helped automate a lot of the manual work - so rewarding to see it help real people!

 ## Projects

-**Community-Centered UX Design** (Honors Thesis) Participatory research with local businesses to address digital accessibility barriers.
-15+ interviews, usability testing, and collaborative design workshops.
+**Community-Centered UX Design** (Honors Thesis)

+- Working with local businesses to make digital spaces more accessible for everyone
+- Doing interviews, testing, and workshops together to create solutions that actually help people
+- Learning so much about equity and collaboration!

-**UX Consulting Methodology** (Capstone Project) Scalable UX consulting methodology for micro-businesses.
-Created toolkit with templates and guidelines.
-Co-facilitated at IU Leadership Conference.
+**UX Consulting Methodology** (Capstone Project)

+- Developed a simple toolkit to help small businesses think through their user experience
+- Created templates and guidelines that other entrepreneurs can use
+- Got to facilitate at the IU Leadership Conference — such a fun experience!

 ## Skills